mptwaktusolat/api-waktusolat/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## (Optional) Make your own Firestore database instance

+`/api/v2/solat` endpoint will fetch the prayer data from Firestore datatabase.
+To prepare the data needed, see https://github.com/mptwaktusolat/waktusolat-fetcher.

+Once setup, set `FIREBASE_PROJECT_API_KEY` to your own Firebase API key.

 ## How are the prayer time data is updated every month?
 (Old method)